alvaroqueiroz/task-orchestration-platform/README.md

 - [Airflow](https://airflow.apache.org/)

 ## Objective
-Create a platform which will provision a Kubernetes cluster using Kind and provision Airflow with a DAG to download file and print records from this file.
+Create a platform which will provision a Kubernetes cluster using Kind and Airflow with a DAG to download file and print records.

 ## Getting started